arnaucube/argos/README.md

 http://arnaucode.com/argos/

 # argos [![Go Report Card](https://goreportcard.com/badge/github.com/arnaucode/argos)](https://goreportcard.com/report/github.com/arnaucode/argos)
+Open source twitter entropic toolkit.
+The main idea is to analyze, clean and generate public data, to add more entropy to the network.

+Be half bot and half human, a new generation of cyborgs

-twitter analyzer written in Go lang, insipired on the Python tweets_analyzer by x0rz https://github.com/x0rz/tweets_analyzer
+The user analyzer features are insipired on the Python tweets_analyzer by x0rz https://github.com/x0rz/tweets_analyzer

 #### Argos Panoptes
 https://en.wikipedia.org/wiki/Argus_Panoptes